Biden wants to curb the coronavirus but steers clear of shutdowns

 “Does anybody understand why a governor would turn this into a political statement?” he asked, still displaying his paper medical mask.
 “It’s about patriotism.”

-Biden,who will be inaugurated Jan.20, said that Thanksgiving celebrations should be limited to 10 people, and urged those who are planning on getting together to get tested and wear masks while in the same room.
-Biden spoken Monday at a news conference in Wilmington, Del.
+Biden, who will be inaugurated Jan.
+20, said that Thanksgiving celebrations should be limited to 10 people, and urged those who are planning on getting together to get tested and wear masks while in the same room.
+Biden spoke Monday at a news conference in Wilmington, Del.

-Biden’s attempts to steer away from shutdowns, and the accompanying economic damage, reveal just how toxic his team believes that remedy to be — even for a candidate who pledged that Americans can handle hard truths about the pandemic and as governors in some states are instituting restrictions.
+Biden’s attempts to steer away from shutdowns and the accompanying economic damage reveal just how toxic his team believes that remedy to be — even for a candidate who pledged that Americans can handle hard truths about the pandemic and as governors in some states are instituting restrictions.
 Biden’s central message during the campaign was that he would provide a more competent and aggressive strategy to combat the pandemic than President Trump, whom he said was responsible for a failed response.

-Biden aides repeatedlyhave pivoted away from questions about shutdowns, trying to avoid the sensitive topic.
+Biden aides repeatedly have pivoted away from questions about shutdowns, trying to avoid the sensitive topic.
 And on Monday, one top adviser told The Washington Post that Biden has privately said that he does not favor them.

 “The consensus on the advisory board is that we are not seeking to impose a national lockdown again,” said Celine Gounder, a clinical assistant professor at the NYU Grossman School of Medicine and a member of Biden’s newly formed coronavirus panel.